-Searches have increased by 188% since 2017 for the term "Patreon", a crowdsourced funding site for creators of all types.
+Searches have increased by 100% in 5 years for the term "Patreon", a crowdsourced funding site for creators of all types.

 While many folks turn to streaming services to fill the gap, others find themselves consuming content directly from individual creators on YouTube.